Skip to content

 PnL Calculation

-Portfolio position PnL is computed using Riemann sum integration over historical hourly rates:
+Portfolio position PnL is computed using Riemann sum integration over historical rates:

 Why Integration Instead of an Average?

 Funding rates change every 1 to 8 hours.
 Simply multiplying the average rate by time produces an inaccurate result.
-Integrating over each individual interval accounts for the actual rate dynamics and yields a precise PnL figure.
+Integrating over each individual interval accounts for the actual rate dynamics and yields a precise PnL figure that matches what you would actually earn on the exchanges.